aledrocomic/gocomicwriter/README.md

 - PowerShell: `$env:GCW_LOG_LEVEL='debug'; go run -tags fyne ./cmd/gocomicwriter`
 - Bash: `GCW_LOG_FORMAT=json GCW_LOG_FILE=gcw.log go run -tags fyne ./cmd/gocomicwriter`

+## Configuration and Settings
+The desktop app now includes a Settings dialog (Edit → Settings…) backed by a typed configuration file and secure storage for secrets.

+- Where the user config file is stored:
+  - Windows: %AppData%\GoComicWriter\config.yaml
+  - macOS: ~/Library/Application Support/GoComicWriter/config.yaml
+  - Linux: ~/.config/gocomicwriter/config.yaml
+- Precedence of configuration sources (highest first):
+  1) OS environment variables (GCW_*) — read-only overrides
+  2) User config file (editable via Settings)
+  3) Application defaults
+- Current keys (config.yaml):
+  - general.telemetry_opt_in: true|false (anonymous metrics opt-in; off by default)
+  - backend.base_url: e.g., http://localhost:8080
+  - backend.timeout_ms: request timeout in milliseconds (default 15000)
+  - backend.tls_insecure: true|false — skip TLS certificate verification (not recommended)
+- Environment variable mapping (overrides):
+  - GCW_TELEMETRY_OPT_IN → general.telemetry_opt_in
+  - GCW_BACKEND_URL → backend.base_url
+  - GCW_BACKEND_TIMEOUT_MS → backend.timeout_ms
+  - GCW_TLS_INSECURE → backend.tls_insecure
+- Secrets: Backend access tokens are stored in the OS keychain and are not written to config.yaml.
+- In the Settings dialog, if a field is overridden by an environment variable, an indicator is shown next to the field label.
+- The dialog includes a "Test connection" button that pings the backend’s /healthz endpoint using your Base URL, timeout, TLS setting, and optional token.
+Results are displayed inline.
+- Changes to telemetry opt-in take effect immediately; other settings generally apply without restart where possible.
+- Additional coverage in Settings:
+  - Logging: configure GCW_LOG_LEVEL, GCW_LOG_FORMAT, GCW_LOG_SOURCE, and GCW_LOG_FILE.
+If a GCW_LOG_* env var is set, the UI shows it as an override; otherwise, changes apply immediately by re-initializing the logger.
+  - Server features: toggle the Server menu (feature flag) via GCW_ENABLE_SERVER.
+If the environment variable is set, the UI shows it as an override; otherwise, the toggle is persisted in the user config and takes effect on next app menu rebuild (typically next launch).
+  - CGO: shows CGO_ENABLED as a read-only informational field (build-time/runtime env; the UI cannot change it).
+  - Environment overview: a dialog lists all environment variables referenced in this README, grouped by category (Logging, Desktop app, Telemetry/Crash, Feature flags, Server-only, Toolchain), showing current values and marking server-only items.

 ## Feature flags
 The app includes a few early, opt-in features that are hidden by default and can be enabled via environment variables.